ericrey93/README-Generator/README.md

 ## Description
 Instead of starting from scratch to create your own README file, you can just use this app to create a README with everything you want in it!

- - Once in the Develop folder, type node index.js and the app will run.
+ - Once in the Develop folder, type "node index.js" and the app will run.
 ![Starting the app!](/assets/Starting%20README%20generator%20picture.png)